Marichi’s Pose A - Marichyasana A

 Step 1

-Begin by sitting up tall in Staff Pose (Dandasana) with your legs straight in front of you.
+Start by sitting up tall in Staff Pose (Dandasana), ensuring your legs are extended straight in front of you.

 Step 2

-Bend your right knee and place the sole of your right foot close your right buttock.
-Leave about a hand width's distance between your foot and your opposite thigh.
+Bend your right knee and bring the sole of your right foot close to your right buttock.
+Maintain a distance of about a hand's width between your foot and the opposite thigh.

 Step 3

-Keep your left leg extended and engaged with the foot flexed.
+Keep your left leg extended and active, with your foot flexed.

 Step 4

-Reach your right arm forward toward your left foot.
-Instead of grabbing your left foot, turn your right palm to the right side of your mat with your thumb pointing down.
+Extend your right arm forward, reaching toward your left foot.
+Instead of grasping your left foot, rotate your right palm to face the right side of your mat, with your thumb pointing downward.

 Step 5

 Wrap your right arm around the front of your right shin.
-Your upper arm and shoulder come forward to make this possible.
+To achieve this, your upper arm and shoulder will move forward.

 Step 6

-Reach your left arm up toward the ceiling, opening your chest to the left while keeping your right arm in position.
+Extend your left arm upward, reaching towards the ceiling.
+This action opens your chest to the left while maintaining the position of your right arm.

 Step 7

-Drop your left arm behind your back, reaching to join your hands.
+Lower your left arm behind your back, aiming to join your hands together.

 Step 8